 "Lightning Bolt Ink," he replied.

 and their attitudes towards running a business.
 Owner SB notes that being a certified living wage business was a requirement before they opened.
 Their mission statement, printed on a card at their shop on North Lexington Ave., best sums up their vision:

 Lightning Bolt Ink provides customers with exceptional screen printing and embroidery services working in an environment of mutual respect, approachability, and openness.
 We are customer-focused and professional while taking pleasure in the perfection of our craft.

 is also key--hence the anti-HB2 shirts.
 SB emphasizes the part of the statement that speaks to working in an environment of mutual respect and openness.
 "That's really the key for us," they say.
 "We're living wage certified, a really small staff, we're super proud of that.
 We were certified from day one.
 I only wanted to be in business if we could be a living wage business, so that's really exciting."

 Opening Lightning Bolt was made possible with the help of a loan from Mountain BizWorks.
 "There was a screen printing shop in the same space for about 14 years," says SB, "and at end of 2014 they closed.
 Mountain BizWorks

 .
 "I had been a cashier at a grocery store for five years prior, and before that I was a mechanic for seven years," they say.

 , because when I started to do my due diligence, like the walkthroughs of the shop to see what was happening here, I realized that it runs structurally almost identically to an oil change shop, which is what I did.
 I came in at an entry-level position in a garage and did everything.

 "The thing that's really cool about it is that you have an onsite technical component, you've got inside and outside sales, customer service, and a retail space that all have to work in a small area efficiently and all have to happen at the same time.
 It's an almost identical

 every day.
 But it was really cool that Mountain BizWorks (who I think is the greatest, I love what they do) financed me to purchase the equipment and start this new business.
 We just went for it and started building clients."

 , and others.
 For me the two required aspects of being a small business owner were that we could be living wage certified from day one and that we could offer discounts on runs for social justice groups, and we're able to do both of those things.
 And we do everything

 SB links this kind of attention to detail and customer service with their identity as a Southerner.
 They were born in Asheville and moved to Alabama in childhood.
-After college at the University of South Carolina and the University of Utrecht in the Netherlands, they moved to Portland, eventually returning to Asheville to play music in the band Hope and Anchor.
+After college at the University of South Carolina and the University of Utrecht in the Netherlands, they moved to Portland, eventually returning to Asheville to play music in the band Hope and Anchor

 "I feel a deep Southern connection," says SB.